ΘνΓΓΙη

 Each is devoted to outstanding teaching, cutting-edge research and scholarship, inspired artistic expression and faithful service to ΘνΓΓΙη's campus and community.

-Embracing the great and wondrous diversity that makes up the human race and the unique gifts and talents of every individual, this collection of curious seekers and learners works together to unpack the mysteries and answer the endless array of questions posed by the physical, social and spiritual worlds we each inhabit.
+Embracing the great and wondrous diversity that makes up the human race and the unique gifts and talents of every individual, this collection of curious seekers and learners works together to unpack the mysteries and answer the endless questions posed by the physical, social and spiritual worlds we inhabit.

 We always do this with an eye toward justice, peace, beauty and the common good of the whole human family and the created world we share.